 International Biodiversity Organizations.
-Surveys of the stakeholder community identified greater international collaboration as a key need for the next phase of collections data mobilization in the U.S. The Global Biodiversity Information Facility (GBIF) now in its 20th year of operation, recently surpassed one billion species occurrence records available for searching through their data portal.
+Surveys of the national stakeholder community identified greater international collaboration as a key need for the next phase of collections data mobilization in the U.S. The Global Biodiversity Information Facility (GBIF) now in its 20th year of operation, recently surpassed one billion species occurrence records available for searching through their data portal.
 GBIF has served as a model and advisor for the implementation of the NIBA plan and the iDigBio data portal.
-Given their scope and vision, GBIF is arguably our most important international partner in the implementation of our new national agenda.
+Given their scope and vision, GBIF is arguably our most important global partner in the implementation of our new national agenda.
+Participation to the fullest extent possible in GBIF's proposed alliance for biodiversity knowledge (Hobern et al. 2019) will facilitate local work and help align our efforts to observe, measure and use biodiversity in relation to other global efforts.

-Among other national or regional data aggregators, Atlas of Living Australia (ALA), the most mature national biodiversity resource, provides an excellent model for developing user interfaces that meet the needs of the broader community.
-The Distributed System of Scientific Collections (DiSSCo) is a new European Union program that aims to "position European natural science collections at the centre of data-driven scientific excellence and innovation in environmental research, climate change, food security, health and the bioeconomy."
-Inspired in part by the ADBC program, DiSSCo is poised to explore new uses for collections data from which we can learn and in which we can collaborate.
+Among other country or regional data aggregators, the Atlas of Living Australia (ALA) is the most mature national biodiversity resource and provides an excellent model for user interfaces that meet the needs of the broader community.
+The Distributed System of Scientific Collections (DiSSCo) is a new European Union initiative that aims to "position

+European natural science collections at the centre of data-driven scientific excellence and innovation in environmental research, climate change, food security, health and the bioeconomy."
+Inspired in part by the ADBC program, DiSSCo is poised to explore new uses for collections data from which we can learn and with which we will collaborate.

-At a local scale, we must pursue collaboration with data aggregators in Mexico (CONABIO) and Canada (Canadensys) to permit the seamless transfer of the data needed for continental-scale understanding of the breadth of biodiversity, its distribution and change over time.
+On a hemispheric scale, we must pursue collaboration with data aggregators in Mexico (CONABIO) and Canada (Canadensys) to permit the seamless transfer of the data needed for continental-scale understanding of the breadth of shared biodiversity, its distribution and change over time.
 Common approaches among all three North American countries would help to fill gaps through new collections and digitization of existing ones.
-Opportunities for collaboration in the development of research tools and training programs would strengthen the capabilities in all three North American countries.
+Opportunities for collaboration in the development of research tools and training programs would strengthen research capabilities of U.S. collections strengthen the capabilities in all three North American countries.

 Aggregators of related data.
 Integrating historic occurrences and interactions of organisms with current observations is crucial for understanding environmental change.
 To do so will require new tools for data integration and analysis.
-Collaboration with programs such as the National Ecological Observatory Network (NEON), Critical Zone Observatories (CZO), and the Terrestrial Ecosystem Research Network (TERN) will help to establish standards and protocols for combining historical and current occurrence records to stimulate new investigations in outdoor laboratories, such as field stations and Long Term Ecological Research (LTER) centers.
+Collaboration with programs such as the NSF-funded National Ecological Observatory Network (NEON), Long Term Ecological Research Centers (LTER), and Critical Zone Observatories (CZO), will ensure that standards and protocols enable interoperability between collections data and historical and current occurrence records.
+Further, standards for the extended specimen data that are driven by this new initiative, will inform and make more computable, the data collected by many future researchers using these centers.

-Examples of other databases that enrich the context of biodiversity specimens include taxonomic resources such as the Catalog of Life checklist, published literature such as the Biodiversity Heritage Library, publishers of genetic information such as the Barcode of Life Data System (BOLD) and Genbank, and the Encyclopedia of Life Traitbank.
-As discussed in detail in Hobern, et al. (2018), these systems remain largely unconnected and do not yet function as a global infrastructure in the way needed to create extended biodiversity specimens that leverage the full value of existing data.
-Participation to the fullest extent possible in GBIF's proposed alliance for biodiversity knowledge will facilitate local work and help align our efforts to observe, measure and model life on earth with global efforts.
+Examples of other databases that enrich the context of biodiversity specimens include taxonomic resources such as the Catalogue of Life, Integrated Taxonomic Information System (ITIS) and the Encyclopedia of Life (EOL), published literature such as the Biodiversity Heritage Library (BHL), publishers of genetic information such as the Barcode of Life Data System (BOLD) and NCBI (Genbank), and the Encyclopedia of Life Traitbank.